JordanHatch/simple-handbook/getting-started/github.md

 # Step 2: Confirm your site builds successfully

 Simple Handbook uses GitHub Actions to build and deploy your site.
-You should check that this project works before going any further.
+You should check that the build process for your site works before going any further.

 In your new repository, open the _**Actions**_ tab.
 You should see a workflow listed under _**Build and Deploy**_.